The best risotto recipe for winter

 4. Add the chopped radicchio.

-Top tip to make really creamy risotto
+Top tips to make really creamy risotto:

 1. In a separate pan toast the rice without adding any butter or oil for 2-3 minutes, this will lock in the starch in the rice and helps improve the flavour (makes it more creamy).